 - Is it possible the roots to your struggles run deeper than you’d considered?

-This is the third of a three part series on family of origin work:
+This is the first of a three part series on family of origin work:

 *If you suspect you could benefit from further self-exploration, see my mini guide, Family of Origin Work: Untangle Your Unhealthy Roots, which this series is based on.